-Putting a dog to sleep with Benadryl isn’t what the drug was primarily intended for.
-Typically, Benadryl is used to treat a variety of allergies.
+Helping a dog sleep with Benadryl is one use of this over-the-counter drug.
+Benadryl is used to treat a variety of allergies.
 The drug, in fact, is effective in treating everything from mild allergies to snake bites.
 Drowsiness is actually a side-effect of the medication.

 If you have a nervous dog, consider trying a Mellow Shirt Dog Anxiety Calming Wrap combined with Natural Calming Treats for Dogs.
 One size does not fit all so be sure to shop around for the best size, fit, and comfort for your pooch.